Committees

 COMMUNITY COMMITTEES

-Please note all community members that form a committee, working group or forum must abide by Council's Code of Conduct, head to Council's dedicated page Code of Conduct to view more.
+Please note all community representatives and committee members must abide by Council's Code of Conduct, head to Council's dedicated webpage Code of Conduct to view more.

 Multicultural Advisory Committee

-The aim of the Multicultural Advisory Committee is to advocate for residents of the Dubbo Regional Local Government Area (LGA) who are from culturally and linguistically diverse backgrounds, and to promote respect and understanding amongst various cultural groups within the LGA.
+The primary objective of the Multicultural Advisory Committee is to provide a voice for an advocate on behalf Dubbo Regional Local Government Area (LGA) residents who are from culturally and linguistically diverse background

 Sister City Committee

-The aim of the Sister City Committee is to foster Sister City relationships which are a Council-to-Council relationship that, after research and negotiation, is sealed by the Mayors of both cities signing a document cementing that relationship.
-To promote the exchange of new ideas and successful experiences with partner cities leading to a more vibrant Local Government Authority.
+The primary objective of the Sister City Committee is to foster Sister City relationships which are a Council-to-Council relationship that, after research and negotiation, is sealed by the Mayors of both cities signing a document cementing that relationship.

 Villages Committee

-The aim of the Villages Committee is to provide a voice for and advocate on behalf of the residents of the villages of the Dubbo Regional Council Local Government Area (LGA).
+The primary objective of the Villages Committee is to provide a voice for and advocate on behalf of the residents of the villages of the Dubbo Regional Local Government Area (LGA).

 Wellington Town Committee

-The aim of the Wellington Town Committee is to provide a voice for and advocate on behalf of the residents of the Wellington town area.
+The primary objective of the Wellington Town Committee is to provide a voice for and advocate on behalf of the residents of the Wellington town area.

 Youth Council